Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

 \subsection{Random Matrices}

-In this section we apply different \TOM{} algorithms to random matrices and compare the performance against their non-triangularized counterparts.
-For testing purpose, we limit the size of matrices being $n = 500$ and the number of desired eigenpairs being $p = 5$ in Section~\ref{sec:numres_localconv} and $p = 10$ in Section~\ref{sec:numres_techniques}.
-Random matrices are of the form
+In this section we apply different \TOM{} algorithms to random matrices and compare the performance against their \OFM{} counterparts.
+We generate random matrices of size $n = 500$.
+The number of desired eigenpairs is $p = 5$ and $p=10$ in Section~\ref{sec:numres_localconv} and Section~\ref{sec:numres_techniques} respectively.
+Random matrices are generated of the form